daveblonjr97/Financial_App/README.md

 # Financial_App

-In this console/semi-UI based app, customers and employees can perform basic fincancial type actions and requests.
-There are README files that give details about log in info, as well as project structure and direction.
-There i also admin functioanlity to manage employees and clients within the system.
+In this console/semi-UI based app, customers and employees can perform basic financial type actions and requests.
+There are README files that give details about log-in info, as well as project structure and direction.
+There is also admin functioanlity to manage employees and clients within the system.
 Finally, there is shareholder accessability so investors can connect.

 Customers Can: